 - A maximum cluster size of 4096 bytes is recommended (if Windows 11 and Windows 10)

 Linux (Ubuntu and rest)

 The same tool like Rufus can help to make a bootable USB from a Linux image.

-step 1. download the android operating system image.
+1. Get any of the android operating system images.

 After creating a bootable USB, let it plugged and restart your computer when it boots press the ESC key (or other) to select “Boot devices” and choose the USB stick to boot from it.
 An extended step-by-step guide is here.